Singly and doubly even

-In mathematics an even integer, that is, a number that is divisible by 2, is called evenly even or doubly even if it is a multiple of 4, and oddly even or singly even if it is not.
+In mathematics, an even number (an integer that is divisible by 2) is called evenly even or doubly even if it is a multiple of 4, and oddly even or singly even if it is not.
 The former names are traditional ones, derived from ancient Greek mathematics; the latter have become common in recent decades.

 These names reflect a basic concept in number theory, the 2-order of an integer: how many times the integer can be divided by 2.
+Specifically, the 2-order of a nonzero integer n is the maximum integer k such that $\frac{n}{2^k}$ is an integer.
 This is equivalent to the multiplicity of 2 in the prime factorization.